9 Ways To Start Eating Healthier Without Effort

 Large boxes and containers constantly catch your eye and take up space in the kitchen.
 The advice’s essence is simple; you notice the container and, most likely, eat it.
 Small jars and boxes can hide in the kitchen for several months.
 Just look at what has been sitting idle in your kitchen for a long time; most likely, it is something in small packages.

 And additional advice, If you buy a large box of junk food, pack the contents into small containers and Ziploc bags.
-This will make it easier for you to control the portion size and not eat too much at once.
+This will facilitate your ability to control the portion size and not eat too much at once.

 8. Remember the “half plate” rule